Cowes in Isle of Wight

 There are great places to visit near Cowes including some great villages, ruins, beaches, towns, castles, historic buildings, geological features and hiking areas.

-Cowes has some unmissable beaches nearby like Whitecliff Bay, Compton Bay and Downs, Compton Bay, and Totland.
+The area around Cowes boasts some of the best beaches including Whitecliff Bay, Compton Bay and Downs, Compton Bay, and Totland.

 The area around Cowes boasts some of the best towns including Newport - Isle of Wight, Ryde, Cowes, Shanklin, Sandown, and Yarmouth.